 The list is endless when it comes to using canned chicken and beef, but here are a few ideas:

-- Chicken soup
+- Chicken noodle soup

-- beef vegetable soup
+- Add a jar of beef to homemade canned vegetable soup

 - chicken salad